 While the case feels durable, it actually holds the bits a bit too securely (and we’re being kind).
 It’s almost like the Milwaukee case doesn’t quite want to let its bits go!
 Milwaukee should consider a loose-style drill bit case for future iterations (as many of its competitors do).
 All in all, these are some nice twist bits.

 Milwaukee Cobalt Drill Bits

 - Cobalt Red Helix: 1/16″ – 1/2″ (29 sizes in 1/64″ increments)

 - (48-89-2331) 15 Piece Cobalt Red Helix Kit

 - Shockwave Titanium Red Helix: 1/16″ – 1/2″ (29 sizes in 1/64″ increments)

 - (48-89-4630) 15 Piece Shockwave Titanium Red Helix Kit

 - (48-89-4631) 23 Piece Shockwave Titanium Red Helix Kit

 - (48-89-4632) 29 Piece Shockwave Titanium Red Helix Kit

-Shop all Milwaukee products from our friends over at Acme Tools!
+Shop all Milwaukee Shockwave titanium drill bit kits over at Acme Tools!